What To Do If Halifax Has Refused Your Mortgage

 Recreational gambling, meanwhile, is only likely to lead to a mortgage rejection if the lender finds what they think is evidence of excessive betting.
 Like most mainstream mortgage providers, Halifax is likely to assess this on a case-by-case basis.

-No, but it means you’ve reached an advanced stage in the process if the surveys have come back without any issues.
+No, but if the surveys have come back without any issues, it means you’ve reached an advanced stage in the process.
 Having your mortgage application declined at this late stage is unlikely since any deal-breaking issues should have been identified by now.

-However, a mortgage lender has the legal right to withdraw a mortgage offer at any point up to completion if a major problem comes to light.
+However, a mortgage lender has the legal right to withdraw a mortgage offer at any point up to completion if a major problem becomes apparent.

 They might be happy to offer you a mortgage in principle based on a soft credit check, but there will be a more in-depth look at your credit report when the application goes to underwriting.
 Some mortgages are declined after the AIP stage because a credit problem has been discovered when the underwriting team carries out its hard credit search.

 Halifax does use credit scoring to assess mortgage applications but doesn’t specify a number that yours needs to be for approval.
-The lender takes many factors into account when deciding whether you’re creditworthy and you’ll be assessed on a case-by-case basis.
+The lender considers many factors when deciding whether you’re creditworthy, and you’ll be assessed on a case-by-case basis.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!